 Alan S. Rosenthal

 Alan is a licensed professional engineer in New Jersey and holds several patents.
-He earned a Bachelor of Electrical Engineering degree from Cornell University and a Master’s degree in engineering management from New Jersey Institute of Technology, where he now chairs the Board of Advisors of the College of Computing Sciences.
+He earned a Bachelor of Electrical Engineering degree from Cornell University and a Master’s degree in engineering management from The New Jersey Institute of Technology, where he now chairs the Board of Advisors of the College of Computing Sciences.

 Alan has been elected to life membership on the Cornell University Council.
-He is an emeritus member of the board of the Cornell Engineering Alumni Association, and a member of the Advisory Council of the Cornell Financial Engineering Master’s program.
+He is an emeritus member of the Board of the Cornell Engineering Alumni Association, as well as a member of the Advisory Council of the Cornell Financial Engineering Master’s program.
 Alan is currently serving a four-year term as a representative on the Cornell Alumni Trustee Nominating Committee.
 He is a member of the Cornell Club of New York and serves on the Cornell Club Alumni Association Board.
 Alan also serves on the Career Services Advisory Committee and is a Cornell Alumni Admissions Ambassador.
 He is a frequent speaker at Cornell for the Enterprise Engineering seminar and the Engineering Communications program.

 Alan is a docent at the Metropolitan Museum of Art.
-He is an Honorary Trustee of Congregation Rodeph Sholom in Manhattan and recipient of their Meyer Nathans Service Award.
+He is an Honorary Trustee of Congregation Rodeph Sholom in Manhattan and a recipient of their Meyer Nathans Service Award.
 He now co-chairs the cemetery committee that runs the congregation’s Union Field Cemetery in Queens.